Malaria vaccine: Agents under development

-A phase II trial was reported in April 2021, with a vaccine efficacy of 77% and antibody levels significantly higher than with the RTS,S vaccine.
-A booster shot of R21/Matrix-M that is given 12 months after the primary three-dose regimen maintains a high efficacy against malaria, providing high protection against symptomatic malaria for at least 2 years.
-A phase III trial with 4,800 children across four African countries was reported in November 2022, demonstrating vaccine efficacy of 74% against a severe malaria episode.
-Further data from multiple studies is being collected, with the possibility of vaccine approval for wide use in the first half of 2023.

 Nanoparticle enhancement of RTS,S

-In 2015, researchers used a repetitive antigen display technology to engineer a nanoparticle that displayed malaria specific B cell and T cell epitopes.
+In 2015, researchers used a repetitive antigen display technology to engineer a nanoparticle that displayed malaria-specific B cell and T cell epitopes.
 The particle exhibited icosahedral symmetry and carried on its surface up to 60 copies of the RTS,S protein.
 The researchers claimed that the density of the protein was much higher than the 14% of the GSK vaccine.